mnescio/text-bot/README.md

 to generate output with the default seed phrase

+\

+\

-Currently trying to make a more user-friendly html version
+To come: a  more user-friendly html version